 This fridge cost us about $200 and the "Refco" thermostat from Actrol Parts cost under $50 at the time.

-I have a Green Living Australia "Starter Kit", but I want to make more advanced cheeses, where do I get the instructions?
+I have one of the beginners's Cheese Making Kits but I want to make more advanced cheeses.
+Where do I get the instructions?

 Too much rennet can give the cheese a bitter taste.
 Reduce the amount of rennet in your next attempt at this cheese.